 About Dr. Greg Emerson

-Dr Greg Emerson- loving partner, proud father, physician, permaculture farmer, sustainable living advocate and wilderness survival enthusiast.
+Dr Greg Emerson- proud father, medical specialist, permaculture farmer, sustainable living advocate and wilderness survival enthusiast.
 He is interviewed regularly on America’s most popular health television programme because of his dedication to finding the underlying root cause of illnesses.
 He writes regularly for one of Americas most widely distributed health newsletters.
 When not working in his clinic he is tending to his garden, caring for his animals, roaming the wilderness or practicing his survival skills.

 He was the Founder and Medical Director of the Emerson Health and Wellness Centre which opened in October 2005.
 From May 2008 to October 2011 he was co-director of Nutritional and Environmental Medicine Queensland.
 He then again decided to take the road less travelled and founded Dr Greg Emerson’s Treat the Cause Clinic, based in Brisbane.
 He is a consultant in Nutritional and Environmental Medicine, a senior specialist in Emergency Medicine and in Diving and Hyperbaric Medicine.

 For 18 years he practiced in several large public hospitals including 2 years as an Associate Professor of Emergency Medicine at the University of Alberta Hospital in Edmonton, Canada, senior specialist at the Royal Brisbane Department of Emergency Medicine and as the Director of the Wesley Center for Hyperbaric Medicine in Brisbane.
 He participated in helicopter retrieval of critically ill patients for the Shock Trauma Air Rescue Society (STARS) in Canada and the Royal Flying Doctor Service in Australia for over 8 years.
 He is a past senior lecturer, examiner and board member for the Australian College of Nutritional and Environmental Medicine.
 He is a past examiner for the Australasian College of Emergency Medicine.

 A long personal battle with illness led him on a profound exploration of healing processes and the prevention of illness.
 He reappraised both his medical focus and the way he approached health care delivery.